thoughtspot/thoughtspot.github.io/_release/notes.md

 The ThoughtSpot <a href="{{ site.baseurl }}/end-user/thoughtspot-one/thoughtspot-one-homepage.html">Home page</a> allows you to access all your essential actions as a business user.
 You can:

 <ul>
-<li>Search across existing Answers and Pinboards</li>
+<li>Search across existing Answers and Liveboards</li>
-<li>Search your data to create new Answers and Pinboards</li>
+<li>Search your data to create new Answers and Liveboards</li>
 <li>View objects you viewed recently</li>
-<li>View trending Pinboards and Answers</li>
+<li>View trending Liveboards and Answers</li>
 <li>Filter existing objects by favorite, author, tag, or type of object</li>
 <li>Sort existing objects by author, views, or most recently viewed</li>
 <li>Bulk mark objects as favorites</li>
 </ul>

 <h3>Search existing Answers</h3>
-In addition to the existing Search over data, this release gives business users easy <a href="{{ site.baseurl }}/end-user/search/search-answers.html">Search over existing Answers and Pinboards</a>.
+In addition to the existing Search over data, this release gives business users easy <a href="{{ site.baseurl }}/end-user/search/search-answers.html">Search over existing Answers and Liveboards</a>.
 This  meets the users' information needs by making Answers searchable, sortable, and applying filters on relevance, recency, number of views, authorship, metrics used, and so on.

-<h3>How Users are Searching Answers Pinboard</h3>
+<h3>How Users are Searching Answers Liveboard</h3>
-Use this default <a href="{{ site.baseurl }}/admin/thoughtspot-one/query-intelligence-pinboard.html">Pinboard</a> to analyze how users are searching your existing Answers and Pinboards, so you can determine what objects are the most popular and what assets you may need to create.
+Use this default <a href="{{ site.baseurl }}/admin/thoughtspot-one/query-intelligence-pinboard.html">Liveboard</a> to analyze how users are searching your existing Answers and Liveboards, so you can determine what objects are the most popular and what assets you may need to create.

 <h3>Disable Answer Search for specific Worksheets</h3>
-When users search for existing Answers and Pinboards, the default experience is to search across all Worksheets that they have access to.
-You may not want users to search for existing Answer and Pinboards built on certain Worksheets that are works in progress or deprecated.
+When users search for existing Answers and Liveboards, the default experience is to search across all Worksheets that they have access to.
+You may not want users to search for existing Answer and Liveboards built on certain Worksheets that are works in progress or deprecated.
 You can disable searching for Answers on specific Worksheets.
 Refer to <a href="{{ site.baseurl }}/admin/thoughtspot-one/disable-discover-for-worksheet.html">Disable Answer Search</a>.

-<h3>Linked Pinboard filters</h3>
+<h3>Linked Liveboard filters</h3>
-You can now create one filter that filters visualizations based on multiple Worksheets by linking the Worksheet columns, at the Pinboard level.
-This is useful when you have a Pinboard built on multiple Worksheets, and you would like to filter on columns that are functionally the same, but exist in multiple Worksheets.<br><br>
+You can now create one filter that filters visualizations based on multiple Worksheets by linking the Worksheet columns, at the Liveboard level.
+This is useful when you have a Liveboard built on multiple Worksheets, and you would like to filter on columns that are functionally the same, but exist in multiple Worksheets.<br><br>

-Refer to <a href="{{ site.baseurl }}/complex-search/linked-filters.html">Linked Pinboard filters</a>.<br>
+Refer to <a href="{{ site.baseurl }}/complex-search/linked-filters.html">Linked Liveboard filters</a>.<br>

-<h3>Selective Pinboard filters</h3>
+<h3>Selective Liveboard filters</h3>
-You can now configure Pinboard filters to apply to specific visualizations that you choose.
-This is useful when you would like to filter some, but not all, visualizations in a Pinboard.<br><br>
+You can now configure Liveboard filters to apply to specific visualizations that you choose.
+This is useful when you would like to filter some, but not all, visualizations in a Liveboard.<br><br>

-Refer to <a href="{{ site.baseurl }}/complex-search/selective-filters.html">Selective Pinboard filters</a>.
+Refer to <a href="{{ site.baseurl }}/complex-search/selective-filters.html">Selective Liveboard filters</a>.

 <!--<h3>Enhanced data modeling capabilities</h3>
 This release enables new data modeling capabilities.
 You can now: